 Another way people hide their real positions is by burying them in questions.
 “Are you planning to make that statement in public?” is an attack, not a question.
 “I would rather you would not say that when we make our presentation” is also a negative comment, but at least you are directly acknowledging that this is your view, not an absolute judgment.

 Does it seem like nitpicking?
 It’s not really.
 The major difference is in the kind of response you seek to evoke from your listeners.

 Everyone has a signature style of communicating.
-These styles can be scientifically broken down into four categories: Directors, Expressers, Thinkers and Harmonizers.
-Straight Talk® enables you to discover your own style, and the style of others, and gain tips on how to make your communication more balanced and effective.
+These styles can be scientifically broken down into four categories: Directors, Expressers, Thinkers, and Harmonizers.
+The Straight Talk® Communication Styles Survey enables you to discover your own style, and the style of others, and gain tips on how to make your communication more balanced and effective.

 Once you understand your communication style, you’ll have a deeper appreciation of what it takes to communicate into someone’s “listening space.”
 Directors, for example, want information in quick, bottom line bullet points.
 Expressers want a fuller exploration of different options and ideas.
 Thinkers want to hear the detailed thinking behind a proposal.
 And Harmonizers want to understand the impact of any proposal on people.